jeremybatesDC/baseballCardMakerApp/README.md

 if overlay color picker with same texture it'll match: if top were 44 and L2 60 -- that saves lkike 18px and we're halfway there...
 But can't quite get all the way there, user may have to scroll anyway and effort to achieve questionable benefit for subset of users with tiny screens who resent scrolling?
 Not a good use of time...
 Scrolling is good and fine...
 Maybe sticky could be cool...

 on iphone 5, for instance, any way we can ensure the bottommost text row shows?
 We're short like 48 px

-nov 6 demo 2 (if people are in good mood after election)

 be wary of current color on placeholder logo until you're ready to offer that deature to user (might not want to default to it since a user's logo may already have its own border) -- would be a good feature but v2?
 I really like the effect though.
 If...